 To celebrate Dream, Girl’s 1 year anniversary we asked fans what the film means to them.

 Since the film's release in June 2016 the film has been hosted at over 350 screening events in over 60+ different countries.

 Dream, Girl Event FAQ:

-When you purchase your event license, we mail you a DVD copy of Dream, Girl.
-The only technology you need to host your event is a DVD player, a screen to show the film, and speakers to hear the audio.
+When you purchase your screening license, we mail you a DVD or BluRay copy of Dream, Girl.
+The only technology you need to host your event is a DVD or BluRay player, a screen to show the film, and speakers to hear the audio.

-Our hosts have held events at movie theatres, conference centres, museums, in their company’s offices, and even in their living room.
-The venue is entirely up to you – the key is to find a space that will create the energy of how you want the event to feel for your audience.
+Our hosts have held events at movie theaters, yoga studios, conference rooms, and even in their living room.
+The venue is entirely up to you!

 So far our biggest supporters have been women’s networking groups who want to share the film’s message with their community.
 However, we have had some amazing young ladies who have also deemed Dream, Girl their new favorite film.
 The best age group for Dream, Girl is anyone in grade 7 and up.
 The film follows five entrepreneurs at different stages of their careers, from a 84 year old on her third company to a 26 year old building her first start-up.
 Dream, Girl is meant to inspire the next generation of female leaders and empower today’s trailblazers to showcase the power of the female economy.

-Our team has developed a 24-page Discussion Guidebook with a list of questions that dig into the deeper aspects of the film.
-Whether it’s issues around self-care, paid maternity leave or personal experiences of feeling marginalized in the workplace, we encourage you to open up a dialogue after the film to engage the entrepreneurs in the room.
+Our team has developed a 24-page Post Screening Q&A Guidebook with a list of questions that dig into the deeper aspects of the film.
+Whether it’s issues around self-care, paid maternity leave or personal experiences of feeling marginalized in the workplace, we encourage you to open up a dialogue after the film to engage the audience in the room.

 Since Dream, Girl’s premiere, we’ve had events at the White House, NASA, Google, and Mailchimp but most of our screenings are hosted by women’s networking or entrepreneur groups.